Kevin Spacey as Sgt. Jack Vincennes, swaggering LAPD “celebrity” narcotics detective

-- Brown gingham 2-button single-breasted sport coat with wide notch lapels, patch breast pocket, patch hip pockets, 3-button cuffs, and ventless rear
+- Brown gingham single-breasted 2-button sport jacket with wide notch lapels, patch breast pocket, patch hip pockets, 3-button cuffs, and ventless back

-- White dress shirt with point collar, breast pocket, double/French cuffs, and a monogram
+- White cotton dress shirt with point collar, breast pocket, double/French cuffs, and a monogram

 - Light gold cuff links

-- White silk short/wide necktie with a white floral pattern
+- White silk necktie with white tonal floral pattern

 - Small silver convex-shaped tie bar